Go to MetaPulse

 2. Click Share

-4. You can allow the Post to change the View
+4. You can allow the position to change the View

 5. You can share the link directly to another member with copy/paste

 6. Click Share.
-These Posts will receive an email notification.
+These positions will receive an email notification.
 They need to click the link in the email.

 7. When the member clicks on Views, it will display the shared View.